franzprante/reprod-fin-copied/content/post/2017-04-14-r-for-enterprise-understanding-r-s-startup.md

 - R
 ---

-R's startup behavior is both quirky and powerful.
-Understanding the behavior can give R users and system administrators a powerful tool and save some common gotchas.
+R's startup behavior is incredibly powerful.
+R sets environment variables, loads base packages, and understands whether you're running a script, an interactive session, or even a build command.
+RStudio's products work hard to ensure that R starts and stops correctly, whether you're running RStudio Desktop, serving a Shiny app to multiple end users in Shiny Server Pro, or supporting hundreds of users and thousands of sessions in a load balanced configuration of RStudio Server Pro.

+Most R users will never have to worry about changing R's Startup.
+In fact, for protability and reproducibility of code we recommend that user's do not modify R's startup profile.
+But, for system administrators, package developers, and R enthusiasts customizing the launch process can provide a powerful tool and help avoid common gotchas.
 R's behavior is thoroughly documented in [R's base documentation: "Initialization at Start of an R Session"](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Startup.html).
 This post will elaborate on the official documentation and provide some examples.
+Read on if you've ever wondered how to:

+- Tell R about a [local CRAN-like repository](https://rstudio.github.io/packrat/custom-repos.html) to host and share R packages internally
+- Use a different version of Python, e.g. to support a [Tensorflow](http://rstudio.github.io/tensorflow) project
+- Define a proxy so R can reach the internet in locked down environments
+- Understand why [Packrat](https://rstudio.github.io/packrat/) creates a .Rprofile
+- Automatically run code at the of a session to capture and log `sesssionInfo()`

 ## .Rprofile, .Renviron, and R*.site oh my!